netobserv/documents/cncf/CNCF project - GTR.md

 - The [flows format reference](https://github.com/netobserv/network-observability-operator/blob/main/docs/flows-format.adoc) describes the structure and content of a network flow, which can be consumed in various ways.
 - Additionally, [there is some documentation](https://github.com/netobserv/network-observability-operator/blob/main/docs/HealthRules.md#creating-your-own-rules-that-contribute-to-the-health-dashboard) on how users can leverage the Network Health dashboard with customized metrics and alerts, involving some less formal API.

-The project CRDs follow standard Kubernetes API conventions as well as the OpenShift ones as best effort.
+The project CRDs follow standard Kubernetes API conventions as well as the OpenShift ones as a best effort.
 Deviating from them is not impossible but must be argumented.

 The project configuration is designed to work well with minimal configuration.
-This is especially true in OpenShift, thanks to its opinionated nature, but less true in other environments.
+There is currently a gap on that matter between the upstream project and the downstream product, which we are aiming to minimize.

 The default configuration is designed to work well on small/mid-sized clusters, ie. between roughly 5 and 50 nodes, with a default sampling interval set to 50 in order to preserve resource usage (as opposed to an interval of 1, which would capture all the traffic).
 On bigger cluster topologies, it is recommended to optimize carefully.

 Best effort is done to achieve security by default, but this is sometimes too dependent on the environment.
-For instance, while a network policy is installed by default in OpenShift with OVN-Kubernetes, it is not when running in a different environment, as this may break with some CNIs.
+For instance, while a network policy is installed by default when OVN-Kubernetes is detected, it is not when running in a different environment, as this may break with some CNIs.
 In that case, enabling the network policy must be done explicitely, or the user can configure their own policy.

 Loki must be configured accordingly to its installation, disabled, or enabled in "demo" mode.
 Prometheus querier URL must be configured.
 It is recommended to enable the embedded network policy, or to install one.
-In OpenShift, Prometheus and the network policy are enabled and configured automatically.

 <!--
   * Describe any new or changed API types and calls \- including to cloud providers \- that will result from this project being enabled and used